-I won't spoil the finale, so watch the clip above at your own risk, but believe me when I say that screams were heard with Fannibals everywhere when the embraced each other.
+I won't spoil the finale, so watch the clip above at your own risk, but believe me when I say that screams were heard from Fannibals everywhere when they embraced each other.

 Black Mirror — San Junipero (Season 3, Episode 4)

 Black Mirror is a dark anthology — sometimes too dark for its own good — which is part of the reason why the episode "San Junipero" shines so brightly.
 It's also a lesbian love story about coming out, acceptance, feeling comfortable in your own skin (or lack thereof), the meaning of life and death, and so many other topics.